-The Illicit Tobacco Partnership and this website is led by Fresh, the regional tobacco control programme in the North East of England along with national tobacco control partners ASH and UKCTAS.
+The Illicit Tobacco Partnership and this website is led by Fresh, the comprehensive tobacco control programme based in the North East of England along with national tobacco control partners ASH and UKCTAS.
 The Partnership is part of broader strategies to reduce smoking prevalence, protect communities from tobacco-related harm, and stop children from starting in the first place.

-The foundations of the partnership began in 2006, with the recognition that the illicit tobacco trade was undermining the delivery of comprehensive efforts to reduce the impacts of smoking on health, particularly taxation policies and age of sale legislation.
+The foundations of the partnership began in 2006, with the recognition that the illicit tobacco trade was undermining the delivery of efforts to reduce the impacts of smoking on health, particularly taxation and age of sale legislation.

 Our programmes recognise that all tobacco – legal and illegal – is harmful.
-Tobacco, and the smoke it generates when burnt, contains over 4,000 chemicals including over 70 known to cause cancer, heart disease, chronic obstructive pulmonary disease and many other conditions.
+Tobacco, and the smoke it generates when burnt, contains over 5,000 chemicals including over 70 known to cause cancer, heart disease, chronic obstructive pulmonary disease and many other conditions.
 Smoking causes one in five adult deaths over the age of 35, and kills one in two smokers in our communities.